bootstrap website templates

 Michigan's Thumb Bottomland Preserve

-The Thumb Bottomland Preserve has some of the most diverse and well preserved shipwrecks in the world.
-Throughout time the passage from the St. Clair River through Lake Huron to the Straits of Mackinaw have been a critial and well used shipping route.
-Unfortunately the limited good harbors and exposure to weather from Harbor Beach, Michigan to Harrisville, Michigan have led to many maritime accidents.
+The Thumb Bottomland Preserve is home to some of the most diverse and well-preserved shipwrecks in the world.
+Historically, the passage from the St. Clair River through Lake Huron to the Straits of Mackinaw has served as a vital shipping route.
+However, the limited safe harbors and exposure to harsh weather between Harbor Beach and Harrisville, Michigan, have resulted in numerous maritime accidents.

-The Thumb Underwater Preserve area has over 20 shipwrecks and many shiphunters continue to search every year for new discoveries.
-Recent discoveries have included the Clifton (a whaleback steamer), the Ohio (a wooden freighter), the Choctaw (a steel hulled freighter), and the Hydrus (a steel hulled freighter that sank in the the Great Storm of 1913).
+The Thumb Underwater Preserve boasts over 20 shipwrecks, and each year, many shipwreck enthusiasts continue to explore the area for new discoveries.
+Recent finds include the Clifton (a whaleback steamer), the Ohio (a wooden freighter), the Choctaw (a steel-hulled freighter), and the Hydrus (a steel-hulled freighter that sank during the Great Storm of 1913).

 ALBANY - (N.44.06.351 W.082.42.016)